 What are your maintenance expectations?

 All gardens require some level of maintenance, but we understand that our clients will have different levels of interest and ability in gardening, and we are happy to design with you in mind.
-Don't forget that we offer first-class maintenance and mowing packages, so if you don't want to be limited by maintenance considerations, check out our services.
+Don't forget that we offer a full range of bed and lawn maintenance packages, so check out our services if you don't want to be limited by maintenance considerations.

 Are you interested in any kind of specialty landscape?

 This includes (but isn't limited to) native plants, pollinator-friendly selections, edible gardening, meditation, cutting gardens, and special needs accommodations.
 We can incorporate some of these aspects into any landscape design, so don't be afraid to ask even if you don't want your entire garden focused on one of these specialties.
-The links in the list take you to other blog posts about each topic that show how we can work these ideas into any project.
+The links in the list take you to other blog posts about each topic.

 Do you have any plants you absolutely love or can't stand?